Israel battles Hamas near another Gaza hospital sheltering thousands

-DEIR AL-BALAH, Gaza Strip — Israeli forces pressed their offensive against Hamas in northern Gaza on Monday, battling militants around a hospital where thousands of patients and displaced people have been sheltering for weeks, raising Palestinian fears of another painful standoff and evacuation of a medical facility.
+DEIR AL-BALAH, Gaza Strip — Israeli forces pressed their offensive against Hamas in northern Gaza on Monday, battling fighters around a hospital where thousands of patients and displaced people have been sheltering for weeks, and where despite the fighting health officials managed to evacuate some of the wounded.

 A medical worker inside the facility and the Health Ministry in Hamas-run Gaza said a shell struck the second floor of the Indonesian Hospital, killing 12 people.
-Both blamed Israel, which denied firing a shell at the hospital, saying its troops returned fire on militants who had fired on them from inside the 3.5-acre compound.
+Both blamed Israel, which denied shelling the hospital, saying its troops returned fire on fighters who targeted them from inside the 3.5-acre (1.4 hectare) compound.

-The advance came a day after the World Health Organization evacuated 31 premature babies from Shifa Hospital in Gaza City.
-At least 28 were transported to Egypt on Monday.
-More than 250 critically ill or wounded patients remain stranded at the compound that Israeli forces stormed days ago.
+The Israeli offensive came as 28 premature babies evacuated from Gaza City’s Shifa Hospital by the World Health Organization were transported to Egypt on Monday.
+Three others were transferred to an Emirati-run hospital in Rafah in southern Gaza, the Red Crescent said.
+More than 250 critically ill or wounded patients remain stranded at the Shifa compound, which Israeli forces stormed days ago.

-Israel says Hamas uses civilians as human shields and that it operated a major command hub inside and beneath Shifa.
+Israel says Hamas uses civilians as human shields and that the fighters operated a major command hub inside and under Shifa, a claim hospital officials and Hamas deny.
 Critics say Israel’s siege and relentless bombardment amount to collective punishment of the territory’s 2.3 million Palestinians.

+Israeli troops were battling Hamas fighters in the Jabaliya refugee camp, a densely built-up district on Gaza City’s northeastern side that has been heavily hit by bombardment for weeks.
+The military said that after moving through the center of the city to Shifa, its forces were now working to uproot Hamas fighters from eastern areas.

-Marwan Abdallah, the medical worker at the Indonesian Hospital, said Israeli tanks were operating less than 200 meters (yards) from the hospital, and that Israeli snipers could be seen on the roofs of nearby buildings.
-As he spoke over the phone, the sound of gunfire could be heard in the background.
+Dozens of dead and wounded in airstrikes and shelling overnight flowed into Indonesian Hospital, near Jabaliya, said Marwan Abdallah, the medical worker there.
+He said Israeli tanks were operating less than 200 meters (yards) away and Israeli snipers could be seen on the roofs of nearby buildings.
+As he spoke on the phone, the sound of gunfire could be heard in the background.

-Abdallah said the hospital had received dozens of dead and wounded in airstrikes and shelling overnight.

-Health Ministry spokesperson Ashraf al-Qidra, who is based in southern Gaza, said some 600 patients, 200 health care workers and 2,000 displaced people are sheltering there.
-“The occupation aims to evacuate the hospital, as it did in Shifa,” he said.
+Hamas’ Health Ministry spokesperson, Ashraf al-Qidra, said roughly 200 wounded patients and their companions were evacuated from the hospital to southern Gaza in a rescue effort coordinated by the U.N. and the International Committee for the Red Cross.
+Many of the evacuees were being treated at al-Nasser hospital in the southern town of Khan Younis, he said.

+Between 400 and 500 wounded remain at Indonesia Hospital, Ashraf told Al-Jazeera.
+Some 2,000 displaced Palestinians also are sheltering there.

 Claims about Shifa

-Babies evacuated from Shifa hospital arrived in Egypt, according to the country’s state-run media, after the Palestinian Red Crescent rescue service said it was transporting 28 premature babies across the border.
-It was not immediately clear where the other three babies who were evacuated from Shifa were.

-Following that evacuation, over 250 patients with severely infected wounds and other urgent conditions remained in Shifa, which can no longer provide most treatment after it ran out of water, medical supplies and fuel for emergency generators.
+More than 250 patients with severely infected wounds and other urgent conditions remain in Shifa.
+The complex can no longer provide most of the wounded there treatment after it ran out of water, medical supplies and fuel for emergency generators.

-Israeli forces battled Palestinian militants outside its gates for days before entering the facility on Wednesday.
-Four babies died in the two days before the evacuation, according to Mohamed Zaqout, the director of Gaza hospitals.
+Israeli forces battled Palestinian fighters outside its gates for days before entering the facility on Wednesday.

 Israel’s army said it has evidence that Hamas maintained a sprawling command post inside and under the hospital’s 20-acre (8-hectare) complex, which includes several buildings.

-On Sunday, the military released a video showing what it said was a tunnel discovered at the hospital, 55 meters (60 yards) long and about 33 feet below ground.
+On Sunday, the military released a video showing what it said was a tunnel discovered at the hospital, 55 meters (60 yards) long and about 10 meters (33 feet) below ground.
 It said the tunnel ended at a blast-proof door with a hole in it for gunmen to fire out of.
 Troops have not opened the door yet, it said.

 Israeli forces also released security camera video showing what they said were two foreign hostages, one Thai and one Nepalese, who were captured by Hamas in the Oct.
 7 attack and taken to the hospital.
 Hamas said its fighters brought them in for medical care.